 When you let go of the mouse button, you'll be presented with a list of possible constraints to create.
 In that list are two we care about: “Top Space to Safe Area“ and "Center Horizontally in Safe Area.”

 You have two options when creating multiple constraints like this: you can either select one then Ctrl-drag again and select the other, or you can hold down shift before selecting an item in the menu, and you'll be able to select more than one at a time.
 That is, Ctrl-drag from the button straight up to the white space in the view controller, let go of the mouse button and Ctrl so the menu appears, then hold down Shift and choose “Top Space to Safe Area“ and "Center Horizontally in Safe Area.”
-When that’s done, click Add Constraints to confirm that selection.
+When that’s done, click outside the menu to close it.

 That's the first flag complete, so before we go any further let's bring it to life by adding some example content so you can see how it looks.